Belay Jacket Question

-In the shop or when buying online, cost will be a big factor as warmth and weight will be abstract ideas to you as you start typing in your paypal password or parting with the cash.
-In a warm shop, dressed in t-shirt it’s easy to be swayed by that extra £50, or sidetracked by some gucci fabric and material, or even a tiny stuff size, but remember, primarily a belay jacket’s chief role is to boost your ‘survivability!’.
+In the shop or when buying online, the cost will be a big factor as warmth and weight will be abstract ideas to you as you start typing in your PayPal password or parting with the cash.
+In a warm shop, dressed in a t-shirt it’s easy to be swayed by that extra £50, or sidetracked by some Gucci fabric and material, or even a tiny stuff size, but remember, primarily a belay jacket’s chief role is to boost your ‘survivability!’.

-The jacker should feature a hood that will fit over a helmet.
+- The jacket should feature a hood that will fit over a helmet.

-Fabric wise this needs to be water resistant (snow proof), but more importantly tough enough to deal with rough use.
+- Fabric wise needs to be water-resistant (snow proof), but more importantly tough enough to deal with rough use.

 Working for Montane I can’t really comment on other brands, but ME, Rab, PHD etc all make good belay jackets, and as for Montane, I think their Ice Guide jacket is pretty much perfect (but then I would say that!).
 Whatever jacket you buy make sure you wear all your normal kit when trying it on, as it needs to fit over all your layers.